anbu-05/Tetrel-RISCV/README.md

 ```

 The core was built using Intel/Altera QuestaSim.

+to assemble and link the programs, so far ive been using this [RISC-V Online Assembler](https://riscvasm.lucasteske.dev/#) and some chatgpt

+to verify individual commands, i use this [RISC-V Instruction Encoder/Decoder](https://luplab.gitlab.io/rvcodecjs/#q=40628433&abi=false&isa=AUTO)

 ## Memory mapping
     - ROM = 32'h00000000 to 32'h0000FFFF, (64 KiB) -Data memory